-A workshop during Law Week on migration, family violence and women’s legal rights for women from the CALD (Culturally and Linguistically Diverse) community and the professionals who support them.
+A workshop held during Law Week 2016 on migration, family violence and legal rights for women from the Culturally and Linguistically Diverse communities and the services who support them.

-To provide transport for local Legal Studies students to attend a Law Week presentation by a local lawyer who was on the team that acted for Andrew Chan and Myuran Sukarmaran who were sentenced to death and executed in Indonesia.
+To provide transport for local Legal Studies students to attend a Law Week 2016 presentation by local lawyer, Veronica Haccou, who was on the team that acted for Andrew Chan and Myuran Sukarmaran who were sentenced to death and executed in Indonesia.

 An expo style Law Week event promoting the work of the Victorian Aboriginal Legal Service and ways they can help the Indigenous community in Victoria, with a particular focus on young people.

 A legal health pop-up station during Law Week to assist people within the St Kilda catchment area identify legal issues and where they can get assistance.

 To provide pop-up stalls during Law Week that aim to promote awareness and provide information to community members about their legal health.

 A grant to produce culturally appropriate, plain English factsheets regarding Victorian legislation and policies concerning criminal record checks.